piotrero00/entcalc/README.md

 - `cvx` ≥ 2.2.2
 - `qetlab` ≥ 1.0
 ## Getting started
-To get started with entcalc, we recommend reading readme file.
+To get started with entcalc, we recommend going through examples section.
 The documentation is written in docstrings.
 For example, the following code computes the upper bound of the geometric entanglement of a random quantum state.
 ```matlab
 % MATLAB usage example